 The award is contingent on the applicant’s proposal being accepted for participation in the AFS meeting.
 The awardee will be notified after AFS proposal reviews.

 The graduate student recipient may receive this award one time only.

 To be considered for the award, applicants must submit the following:

 - A copy of the long and short abstracts that you will be submitting for AFS meeting evaluation/selection.

 - A brief curriculum vitae, resume, or biography of your professional life.

-- A letter detailing your specific reasons for wanting to present on religious folklife at the AFS annual meeting AND the impact you expect the meeting will have on your work.
+- A letter detailing your specific reasons for wanting to present on religious folklife and folk belief at the AFS annual meeting AND the impact you expect the meeting will have on your work.

 - A letter/email from a faculty member of your academic department in support of your application.